XinyiQiao/abdelfattah-lab.github.io/_blogs/seglen.md

 > **How should prefix caching work for hybrid models?**

-In this work, we take the FLOP-aware cache eviction idea from Marconi—a recent approach to recomputation-aware caching for hybrid models—and try to bring it into a real serving system SGLang.
-In doing so, we run into a number of practical considerations, which led us to propose a simpler heuristic approach: SegLen.
+In this work, we take the FLOP-aware cache eviction idea from Marconi—a recent approach for hybrid model prefix caching—and try to bring it into a real serving system SGLang.
+In doing so, we identified several practical considerations, which led us to propose a simpler heuristic approach: SegLen.

 SegLen is a lightweight, model-agnostic heuristic that captures the core intuition behind Marconi, while being much easier to integrate into a real serving engine.
 We implement SegLen in SGLang and evaluate it across a range of workloads and cache settings.
 Our results show that SegLen delivers strong performance while significantly simplifying system integration.